9001/copyparty/README.md

 * OS integration; control playback from your phone's lockscreen ([windows](https://user-images.githubusercontent.com/241032/233213022-298a98ba-721a-4cf1-a3d4-f62634bc53d5.png) // [iOS](https://user-images.githubusercontent.com/241032/142711926-0700be6c-3e31-47b3-9928-53722221f722.png) // [android](https://user-images.githubusercontent.com/241032/233212311-a7368590-08c7-4f9f-a1af-48ccf3f36fad.png))
 * shows the audio waveform in the seekbar
 * not perfectly gapless but can get really close (see settings + eq below); good enough to enjoy gapless albums as intended
+* videos can be played as audio, without wasting bandwidth on the video

 click the `play` link next to an audio file, or copy the link target to [share it](https://a.ocv.me/pub/demo/music/Ubiktune%20-%20SOUNDSHOCK%202%20-%20FM%20FUNK%20TERRROR!!/#af-1fbfba61&t=18) (optionally with a timestamp to start playing from, like that example does)